-- Social and emotional issues affecting learning behaviours that support independent learning, particularly independence and resilience. - Limited life experiences. - Poor communication skills due to speech and language problems and level of vocabulary experiences. - Spelling, punctuation and grammar skills limiting writing ability across the curriculum. - Attendance generally slightly lower than their peer group. - Parental engagement with school especially regarding attendance at information and workshop evenings and completion of homework. - Access to support from home. - Confidence in problem solving involving fluency and reasoning which is limiting mathematical progress. - Development of reading skills that later leads to lack of understanding and inference. - Access to extra-curricular activities educational experiences such as trips, music lessons and participation in physical activities.
+- Social and emotional issues affecting learning behaviours that allow children to make good progress, particularly independence and resilience. - Poor communication skills due to specific difficulties with speech and language, and low levels of vocabulary as a result of few 'life experiences'. - Spelling, punctuation and grammar skills limiting writing ability across the curriculum. - Confidence in problem solving involving fluency and reasoning which is limiting mathematical progress. - Development of reading skills that later leads to lack of understanding and inference. - Lack of enrichment activities outside of school compared to non PP children due to financial constraints or lack of opportunities available. - Access to extra-curricular activities and educational experiences such as trips, music lessons and participation in physical activities. - Access to support from home. - Attendance is generally slightly lower than the average for the whole school. - Parental engagement with school especially regarding attendance at information and workshop evenings and completion of homework. - Specific family circumstances e.g. parental break up, bereavement.